-Fluvial sediment is meant here as solid material transported (moved and deposited) by river as bottom/stream sediment (river bed and bed load), suspended sediment, and overbank or floodplain sediment.
+Fluvial sediment is solid material transported (moved and deposited) by river as bottom sediment (river bed and bed load), suspended sediment or overbank (floodplain) sediment.

 Sub-basin means the area of land from which all surface run-off flows through a series of streams, rivers and, possibly, lakes to a particular point in a water course (normally a lake or a river confluence).
 Sub-basin is also called catchment.